evergreen-ci/cedar/README.rst

 ~~~~~~~~~~

 - a simple log storage system, as a proof of concept.
 Logs stream from
-  the client to the sink application which stores metadata about the
+  the client to the cedar application which stores metadata about the
   logs and then saves data to S3.
 Out of band, jobs can process log
   data.